cyclingzealot/meetupRemindAssit/README.md

 # meetupRemindAssit
-Assist in extracting meetup members to remind them of payment
+Assists meetup.com organizers using the "donation per member per year" model in tracking communications with members to remind them of the donation.